enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

 Once you've completed the setup tasks outlined in [First Steps with Enyo](first-steps.html), you're ready to create an application.
-To initialize a project, use the `enyo init` command from the `enyo-dev` tools.  `enyo init` creates the standard Enyo directory structure and populates it with framework code and configuration files.
+To initialize a project, use the `enyo init` command from the [enyo-dev](https://github.com/enyojs/enyo-dev) toolset.  `enyo init` creates the standard Enyo directory structure and populates it with framework code and configuration files.

 As an example, let's initialize a project called "my-project":